Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Pirates pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates' 4.52 team ERA ranks 20th across all MLB pitching staffs.
+- The Pirates' 4.49 team ERA ranks 19th among all MLB pitching staffs.

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (143 total, 1.1 per game).
+- Pirates pitchers combine to surrender 144 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.